 State and Federal Safety Obstructions on Water Towers The water tower industry is not without its safety risks.
 Thankfully both State and Federal regulations exist to reduce hazards on towers.
-Currently it is recommended by MO DNR that a water tower have an AWWA method washout and inspection performed every two to five years.
-Visual inspections, not needing a full tower draining, are recommended yearly.
-An annual tower inspection can highlight occurrences such as graffiti on the tank, evidence of birds floating in the water or a vent being torn off after a storm.
-Color photos and a well written report paint the picture of the tower condition and communicate needed improvements.
-Workers who maintain and clean these vessels perform a critical job for stored drinking water per AWWA and MO DNR standards.
-Although State and Federal regulations aim to improve worker safety, most water towers in Missouri have current violations.
+Workers who maintain and clean these vessels perform a critical job for stored drinking water per AWWA and State standards.
+Although State and Federal safety codes exist to mitigate workplace injury and death, most water towers are observed having current violations.
 Most of these violations are related to the attachment of communications cables to the access ladders of these towers.
 The disregard for these safety violations has gone under-reported or ignored for decades.
 The recent introduction of a new technology, magnetic cable bracketing, can bring towers into safety compliance.
 As many as 2,000 towers are inspected every year within our state, however many inspections fail to report the existence of State and Federal safety code violations.
-Many times, this is the result of under-trained crews not fully applying MO DNR, OSHA and AWWA inspection criteria.
+Many times, this is the result of under-trained crews not fully applying State, OSHA and AWWA inspection criteria.
 Following are two unfortunate effects of under-reporting or ignoring these safety code violations.
 First, the tower inspector re-exposes other crews to safety violations during the next inspection.
 Secondly, the tower owner, such as a City or PWSD, is not made aware of the code violations existing on their tower.
-Tower inspection reports are typically filed in the municipal office and made available to MO DNR upon request.
-When a MO DNR field inspector reviews the inspection report, they may use the reports de-facto, observing only the deficiencies which are outlined in the report.
+Tower inspection reports are typically filed in the municipal office and made available upon request.
+When State field inspector reviews the inspection report, they may use the reports de-facto, observing only the deficiencies which are outlined in the report.
 This scenario occurs frequently in our profession and may explain why water towers exist with code violations.
 Let us now define a primary cause of these code violations.